Greek PM easily wins confidence vote, EU showdown looms

 In a rousing speech to parliament, Tsipras hailed the decisive role "little Greece" was playing in reshaping Europe and promised Athens would not cave in to demands it extend its international bailout "no matter how much" German Finance Minister Wolfang Schaeuble asked for it.

-"We are not negotiating the bailout; it was cancelled by its own failure," he told parliament before winning the vote with the backing of 162 lawmakers in the 300-seat chamber.
+"We are not negotiating the bailout; it was canceled by its own failure," he told parliament before winning the vote with the backing of 162 lawmakers in the 300-seat chamber.

 "I want to assure you that there is no going back.
 Greece cannot return to the era of bailouts."

-That came after Schaeuble said that if Greece did not want a new aid programme, "then that's it," adding to a chorus of warnings from European policymakers urging Athens to seek an extension to the programme when it expires at the end of the month.
+That came after Schaeuble said that if Greece did not want a new aid program, "then that's it," adding to a chorus of warnings from European policymakers urging Athens to seek an extension to the program when it expires at the end of the month.

 Tsipras - whose tough stance has the backing of 75 percent of Greeks according to an opinion poll - said he was confident the two sides would reach an agreement.
 But there was little sign of progress in bridging differences ahead of crunch meetings of euro zone finance ministers on Wednesday and EU leaders on Thursday when assistance to Athens beyond February will be discussed.